Menopause & Perimenopause

-Menopause is the time in your life when you naturally stop having menstrual periods.
-Menopause happens when the ovaries stop making estrogen.
-Estrogen is a hormone that helps control the menstrual cycle.
-Menopause marks the end of the reproductive years.
+Menopause is the time in a woman’s life when she naturally stops having menstrual periods.
+Menopause occurs when the ovaries stop making estrogen – the hormone that helps control the menstrual cycle – and marks the end of the reproductive years.
 The average age that women go through menopause is 51 years.

 The years leading up to menopause are called perimenopause.
-Beginning in your 30s and 40s, the amount of estrogen produced by the ovaries begins to fluctuate.
-A common sign of perimenopause is a change in your menstrual cycle.
-Cycles may become longer than usual for you or become shorter.
-You may begin to skip periods.
-The amount of flow may become lighter or heavier.
-Although changes in menstrual bleeding are normal during perimenopause, you still should report them to your health care provider.
-Abnormal bleeding may be a sign of a problem.
+Beginning in a woman’s 30s and 40s, the amount of estrogen produced by the ovaries begins to fluctuate – often causing changes in her menstrual cycle.
+Cycles may become longer, shorter or skip months – and flow may become lighter or heavier.
+Hot flashes, mood swings, sleep difficulties may all be signs of perimenopause or menopause.

 The OBGYNs at Contemporary Obstetrics & Gynecology offer compassionate menopausal management using state-of-the-art diagnostic and treatment procedures.
 We can help alleviate the symptoms of menopause, so you can continue to enjoy a happy and healthy quality of life now and for years to come.